-Site investigations of water features within 120 metres of the project location were conducted by Ms. Kelly Sadlier (Aquatic Ecosystems Biologist) and Ms. Josephine Gilson (Aquatic Ecosystems Biologist) on December 2nd, 2009 from 8:30 am to 2:30 pm.
-Follow-up investigations were completed on April 27th & 28th 2010 from 9:00am to 2:30 pm.
-Thefollowing sections are based on the site investigations completed by MH.
+Site investigation of water features within 120 metres of the project location were conducted by Ms. Kelly Sadlier (Aquatic Ecosystems Biologist) and Ms. Josephine Gilson (Aquatic Ecosystems Biologist) on December 2nd, 2009 from 8:30 am to 2:30 pm.
+Follow-up vestigations were completed on April 27th & 28th 2010 from 9:00am to 2:30 pm.
+The following sections are based on the site investigations completed by MH.

-Weather conditions for the December $2^{nd}$ , 2009 site investigation was overcast with high winds and an air temperate of $7^{0}$ C at 10:00 am.
-During the April $27^{th}/28^{th}$ , 2010 site investigations weather conditions were partly sunny with an air temperature of $9^{0}$ C at 10:00am.
+Weather conditions for the December 2, 2009 site investigation were overcast with high winds and an air temperature of 7^{0} C at 10:00 am.
+The April 27th/28th, 2010 site investigations weather conditions were partly sunny with an air temperature of 9^{0} C at 10:00 am.
 Complete field records are located in Appendix B.